 I was on the phone with my mom a few weeks ago, brainstorming dozens of Assyrian dishes to add to my ever-growing list of recipes to develop, photograph, and post to the blog.
 We talked about doing a series of posts on Assyrian fasting and feasting (more to come in the next few months!), and as we brainstormed ideas, I started to imagine all of the beautiful, colorful ingredients and presentations we might cook and photograph.

 As we talked, my mom gave me a list of about 15 amazing ideas, and I hurriedly jotted them down, but when she suggested lentils and rice, I have to admit, I sort of hesitated to add it to the list.
 How am I supposed to convince people that they need a recipe for something so familiar?
 Furthermore, how am I even supposed to write a recipe for something that just requires you to cook a couple simple ingredients?
 The next weekend I flew to Chicago to visit my family, and as I watched my mom make lentils and rice, I realized how wrong I was to even consider forgetting it.

 Never be deceived by simple ingredients!
 The simpler the ingredients, the more carefully and thoughtfully they need to be prepared.
-This recipe only has 4 real ingredients, but it's not just a matter of stirring everything together; there are a few important techniques to keep in mind.
+This recipe only has four real ingredients, but it's not just a matter of stirring everything together; there are a few important techniques to keep in mind.

 The key technique to making perfect lentils and rice is lots and lots of rinsing.
 You rinse the lentils both before and after you cook them, you rinse the uncooked rice, and you rinse the pot before adding everything back in for a final steam.
 If you don't rinse, an olive-beige scum will cover everything, creating a (somehow simultaneously!) gritty and gummy texture and unappealingly homogenous color.